 One of the concerns that developers and data engineers often have when bridging the gap from familiar relational concepts like tables and SQL is relating them to NoSQL, CQL, and Cassandra models—but it’s easier than you think.

 Get Started Today

-To help you accelerate the shift, we’ve created a guide that covers all the comparisons, considerations, similarities, and key differences: Getting Started with NoSQL and Apache Cassandra: Accelerating the Transition from Relational to NoSQL.
+Getting Started with NoSQL and Apache Cassandra: Accelerating the Transition from Relational to NoSQL

-With our new model, code and go, and simplified approach to getting started, there’s never been a better time to learn DataStax and Cassandra.
-Sign up to DataStax Academy, pick a learning track, start running DataStax Enterprise or the DataStax Distribution of Apache Cassandra, and get certified.
+With our new training mantra, “model, code, and go,” tools, and simplified approach to getting started, it’s the right time to sign up to DataStax Academy, pick a learning track, start running DataStax distributed databases, and get certified.

 What are you waiting for?
 Model.
 Code.
 Go.